tnichols217/notes-old/APLang/Argument Paragraph.md

-Exploring the Unknown is an essential part of growth
+Exploring the Unknown is an essential part of growth and learning.
+Without exploring